 Other times, individuals with cerebral palsy may be able to live independently with proper medical care and therapy.
 Your baby deserves the right medical care to maximize his or her recovery and enjoyment of life.
 This can be very expensive.
 If your child’s birth injury is related to medical malpractice, you should not be put on the brink of bankruptcy to cover necessary expenses.
 Let us apply our years of experience and legal skills to help you obtain a full financial recovery.

-In the United States, delivery room doctors, labor and delivery room nurses and OB-GYN specialists are trained to provide patients with a certain standard of medical care.
-This includes recognizing and responding to potential risk factors during a pregnancy and the labor and delivery.
-You may have a valid medical malpractice claim if your newborn suffered from hypoxia after a medical professional failed taking proper measures to addresses the following types of concerns:
+In the United States, delivery room doctors, labor and delivery room nurses, and OB-GYN specialists are trained to provide patients with a certain standard of medical care.
+This includes recognizing and responding to potential risk factors during pregnancy and labor and delivery.
+You may have a valid medical malpractice claim if your newborn suffered from hypoxia after a medical professional failed to take proper measures to addresses the following types of concerns:

 - Fetal distress

-- Significant drop in the mother’s blood pressure
+- A significant drop in the mother’s blood pressure

 - Concerns with the umbilical cord

 - Concerns with the placenta

 Our Charlotte hypoxia and infant brain damage lawyers have decades of experience handling medical malpractice claims throughout North Carolina.
 We have access to neonatal care experts invaluable in helping us determine if birth injuries could have been prevented from proper medical care.
 We have recovered millions of dollars in compensation for clients with birth injuries related to medical malpractice.
 Let us put our years of experience, legal resources, and focus on results to work for you.

 Contact Our North Carolina Birth Injuries Law Firm Today